-A Workspace is how you bundle GitHub repositories into a single view and can consist of a single or multiple GitHub repositories.
-With Workspaces we have removed the 1-1 mapping of Board-to-Repo, allowing a repository to be added to multiple Boards.
+A Workspace is how you keep Issues in GitHub organized using ZenHub.
+You can add any number of GitHub repos into the same ZenHub Workspace, letting your team benefit from a shared view on all your work.
+With ZenHub Workspaces, the same GitHub repository can be added to multiple Boards.
 In other words, Issues and Epics can be added and updated in different Workspaces at the same time yet have an independent pipeline allocation for each Workspace.
 This empowers teams who share repos, but have otherwise independent workflows, to no longer have to share the same pipeline flow across the Board.

 - Create multiple Workspaces from the same repos.
 This means teams can work on the same set of Issues without compromising on the order and set of pipelines.

 - View an Issue to see the progress and status in every single Workspace.
 Easily update the Issue’s pipeline in your Workspace without compromising other teams’ workflows.
 Any updates to the Issues or Epics (content, labels, Estimates, etc) are reflected in all related Workspaces.

 - Navigate through your teams’ Workspaces to instantly see the status of all the Issues and Epics.
 Easily check the progress of each area to gain full visibility.
 Learn more about navigating your Workspace.

 - Automate the movement of Issues between team Workspaces.
 That means teams can manage the progress of multiple teams in a single view, automate the hand-off of work between teams and reduce manual Board updates.